vmware-archive/healthcheck/README.md

          httpGet:
            path: /ready
            port: 8086
-           httpHeaders:
          periodSeconds: 5
    ```

- - If one of your readiness checks fail, Kubernetes will stop routing traffic to that instance of your application within a few seconds (depending on `periodSeconds` and other factors).
-If one of your liveness checks fails (or your app becomes totally unresponsive) Kubernetes will restart your container.
+ - If one of your readiness checks fails, Kubernetes will stop routing traffic to that pod within a few seconds (depending on `periodSeconds` and other factors).

+ - If one of your liveness checks fails or your app becomes totally unresponsive, Kubernetes will restart your container.

+ ## HTTP Endpoints
+ When you run `go http.ListenAndServe("0.0.0.0:8086", health)`, two HTTP endpoints are exposed:

+  - **`/live`**: liveness endpoint (HTTP 200 if healthy, HTTP 503 if unhealthy)
+  - **`/ready`**: readiness endpoint (HTTP 200 if healthy, HTTP 503 if unhealthy)

+Pass the `?full=1` query parameter to see the full check results as JSON.
+These are omitted by default for performance.